 What’s the Fastest Way To Charge a Tesla at Home?

-Using a Tesla wall connector is by far the fastest way to charge your Tesla in the comfort of your home.
+A Tesla wall connector is the fastest way to charge your Tesla in the comfort of your home.
 This wall connector features a maximum of 11.5 kW and can provide up to 44 miles of range for every hour of charging when connected to a 240-volt electrical system.
-This method should charge your EV in 6 to 12 hours, depending on the Tesla model.
+Depending on the Tesla model, this method should charge your EV in 6 to 12 hours.

 Initially, there were two ways to charge your electric vehicle.
 The first one was using the mobile charger installed in your car.
-It’s a very slow charging method, but it allows you to charge your machine at home.
+It’s a very slow charging method, even though it allows you to charge your auto at home.

 The other is a superfast charger located at commercial charging stations.
 This type of charging is much faster.
 But then again, it has the downside of being away from home while charging.

 With this method, you can get up to 44 miles of range for every hour your car remains connected.
-It will all depend on how much your Tesla model can pull using the recent innovation.
+However, that may vary depending on how much your Tesla model is designed to pull using this charging method.

-For instance, if you have a Tesla Model S, it will gain 32 mph, while Model Y gains 42 miles in the same charging time.
-The most efficient Tesla model, the Model 3 Performance, will get 44 miles per hour.
+For instance, if you have a Tesla Model S, it will gain 32 mph, while Model Y will gain 42 miles in the same charging time.
+The more efficient Tesla model, the Model 3 Performance, will get 44 miles per hour.

 How Much Does It Cost To Install a Tesla Wall Connector?

 A Tesla wall connector brings you convenience and a higher charge rate, just as aforementioned.
 But of course, that comes with an extra cost.
-You have to be ready to part with an average of $1200 to make the installation process possible.
+You must be ready to part with an average of $1200 to make the installation possible.

 Read: How Many Amps Does My Garage Door Opener Use?